sid-the-squid/eufy_robovac_30c/readme.md

 Even with my shonkey soldering skills I managed to get the 5 wires we need connected.
 3.3V, GND, TX, RX, GPIO0.

+3 are on one side, 2 on the other side yes I did check for shorts and cleaned up those loose wires!!

 ![wire one](/pictures/RoboVac/wires1.jpg)

 I also decided I would keep these wires connected just in case I needed to flash this back to stock, or something went horribly wrong.